Synonyms: Bacidina delicata auct. p.p. non (Leight.) V. Wirth & Vězda

-Description: Thallus crustose to subleprose, bright yellow-green, turning grey-green or brown-green in the herbarium, sorediate, often forming very large patches.
-Soredia at first gathered into 0.1-0.2 mm wide, discrete and punctiform soralia, but soon covering the whole thallus, forming an up to 1 mm thick, more or less cracked layer of soredia; soredia 30-50 μm in diam.
-Apothecia rare, sessile, constricted at base, (0.2-)0.4-0.7 mm across, witrh a flat, pale pink to dark blue-black, often only partly coloured disc, the darkened parts with an aeruginose-blue pigment in section; proper margin conspicuous, 0.1-0.2 mm wide, pinkish with aeruginose-blue or dark brown flecks.
+Description: Thallus crustose to subleprose, bright yellow-green, turning grey-green or brown-green in the herbarium, often forming very large patches, entirely or partly disintegrating into loosely arranged, 30-50 μm wide goniocysts, which are at first gathered into 0.1-0.2 mm wide, discrete and punctiform soralia-like patches, but soon cover the whole thallus, forming an up to 1 mm thick, more or less cracked layer.
+Apothecia rare, biatorine, sessile, constricted at base, (0.2-)0.4-0.7 mm across, with a flat, pale pink to dark blue-black, often only partly coloured disc, the darkened parts with an aeruginose-blue pigment in section; proper margin conspicuous, 0.1-0.2 mm wide, pinkish with aeruginose-blue or dark brown flecks.
 Proper exciple well-developed, 25–35 μm thick, the cells with isodiametric to slightly ellipsoid lumina, colourless but often aeruginose-blue or orange-brown in upper parts, without crystals; epithecium colourless to aeruginose-blue or orange-brown, 5-10 μm thick, K- or the coloured parts K+ intensifying; hymenium colourless or orange-brown, K+ intensifying brown-purplish, 60-70 μm high; paraphyses c.
 1 μm thick at base, the apical cells up to c.
 5 μm wide; hypothecium colourless or very pale straw-coloured, 40-60 μm high.
-Asci 8-spored, cylindrical-clavate, approaching the Bacidia-type, but the ocular chamber wider, and the axial body never penetrating through the entire d-layer, surrounded by a narrow, darker amyloid layer.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass) never penetrating through the entire d-layer, the wall K/I-, but the thin outer gel K/I+ blue, Bacidia-type.
 Ascospores 2-10-septate, hyaline, acicular, straight or slightly curved, 40-50 x 0.9-1.2 μm.
 Pycnidia rare, white, immersed, c.
 0.1 mm across.
 Conidia thread-like, 35-50 x 1-1.2 μm, with 4-6 indistinct septa.
 Photobiont chlorococcoid.
 Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

-Note: recently described from the Netherlands, and known from Belgium, England and Germany (Sparrius and Aptroot, 2003), bound to anthropized environments where it usually grows on acid or neutral, eutrophicated bark.
+Note: described from the Netherlands and known from Belgium, England and Germany (Sparrius & Aptroot 2003), bound to anthropized environments where it usually grows on acid or neutral, eutrophicated bark.

 Growth form: Crustose